mvdh7/pytzer/docs/modules/coeffs.md

 Within the function titles, **neutral**, **cation**, **anion** and **source** should be replaced with appropriate values, as described in the [naming conventions](../../name-conventions).

-The input `T` is equivalent to `tempK` elsewhere in **pytzer**: it is always an array of temperature values (in K), for example as output by **io.getmols**.
-The shorter `T` is preferred here for clarity in the equations.
+The input `T` is equivalent to `tempK`, and `P` to `pres`, elsewhere in **pytzer**: these are always arrays of temperature (in K) and pressure (in dbar), for example as output by **io.getmols**.
+The shorter `T` and `P` preferred here for clarity in the equations.

-Some of these functions are defined as a function of pressure as well as temperature.
-These components of the equations are retained within the functions, but for now, the standard atmospheric pressure (i.e. 0.101325 MPa) is used in every case, as defined by `COEFFS_PRESSURE` in **pytzer.coeffs**.

-The outputs are the coefficient(s') value(s), and a logical array (`valid`) indicating whether the input temperature(s) fell within the function's validity range. *The logical array is not currently used.*
+The outputs are the coefficient(s') value(s), and a logical array (`valid`) indicating whether the input temperature(s) fell within the function's validity range. *The validity array is not currently used.*

-Temperature-sensitive output coefficient variables each have the same shape as the temperature input, while those with constant values are returned as scalars.
+Temperature- or pressure-sensitive output coefficient variables each have the same shape as the temperature and pressure inputs, while those with constant values are returned as scalars.

 ### `bC_` functions